la-nacion-del-fuego/BlackHole-MasiveSun/README.md

 ![Intento2_1](https://user-images.githubusercontent.com/38228291/67534872-72226d00-f6d0-11e9-9002-db783d32be30.png)

-test 4: In this last test, we decided to see what would happen once the hole has already completely consumed the sun.
+test 4: In this last test, we decided to see what would happen once the hole has already completely consumed the supermassive star.
 The image shows a few moments before the sun disappears completely, where it generates a kind of small spiral just before obtaining its future trajectory.
 >Variables:
 >>- VCw := 33.813e^30